neopragma/self-start-ruby/README.md

 c.
 Array elements can be of any type - include other arrays.
 d.
 Arrays have a method named 'each' that functions as an iterator.
 You can pass a block of code into 'each', and it will execute that block once for each element in the array.

-#### 32. You can store a list of values with keys for subsequent lookup.
+#### 32. You can store a list of values with keys.

 In Ruby this is called a hash.
 Other languages call the same kind of structure a dictionary, a map, or a list of key-value pairs.

 ```ruby
 hash1 = { 'key1' => 'value1', 'key2' => 'value2' }